⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 A telephoto of Mount Borsato (centre) and in the shadows to its left, Hollebeke Mountain.

-Looking further to the southeast at an unnamed peak on the MacDonald Range.
+Looking further to the southeast at the MacDonald Range.

 Looking south at Mount Doupe (centre) and in the foreground, Flathead Ridge East.